 Or you could opt for a walk-in bathtub.
 Although they may have a small curb, they allow the user to sit more comfortably and more safely in place than a conventional bathtub.

 Have questions about ADA compliant bathroom fixtures?
 You’re in the right place!
-Uptown Plumbing can provide you with expert advice and quality installations so don’t hesitate to give us a ring at (612) 324-1004!
+Hero Plumbing can provide you with expert advice and quality installations so don’t hesitate to give us a ring at (612) 324-1004!